-As part of the Local Biodiversity Program, the City of Joondalup assessed all natural areas from 2004 onwards using the ecological criteria of the Natural Area Assessment process, resulting in a priority ranking of natural areas.
-The City of Joondalup assesses major conservation, high priority and medium priority natural areas approximately every 5-7 years using this assessment tool.
+As part of the Local Biodiversity Program, the City of Joondalup assessed all natural areas from 2004 onwards using the ecological criteria of the Natural Area

+Assessment process, resulting in a priority ranking of natural areas.
+The City of Joondalup assesses major conservation, high priority and medium priority natural areas approximately every five to seven years using this assessment tool.